angular/angular/aio/content/start/start-deployment.md

-# Getting Started with Angular: Deployment
+# Try it: Deployment

 To deploy your application, you have to compile it, and then host the JavaScript, CSS, and HTML on a web server.
 Built Angular applications are very portable and can live in any environment or served by any technology, such as Node, Java, .NET, PHP, and many others.

 <div class="alert is-helpful">

-Whether you came here directly from [Your First App](start "Getting Started: Your First App"), or completed the entire online store application through the [Routing](start/start-routing "Getting Started: Routing"), [Managing Data](start/start-data "Getting Started: Managing Data"), and [Forms](start/start-forms "Getting Started: Forms") sections, you have an application that you can deploy by following the instructions in this section.
+Whether you came here directly from [Part 1](start "Try it: A basic app"), or completed the entire online store application through the [In-app navigation](start/start-routing "Try it: In-app navigation"), [Manage data](start/start-data "Try it: Manage data"), and [Forms for user input](start/start-forms "Try it: Forms for user input") sections, you have an application that you can deploy by following the instructions in this section.

 </div>